basecamp/pow/MANUAL.md

     rvm 1.9.2

-If an application has an `.rvmrc` file but rvm isn't installed, Pow will show an error message without booting the app.
+If an application has an `.rvmrc` file but rvm isn't installed, Pow will ignore the `.rvmrc` file and fall back to your system Ruby.

 ### Serving Static Files ###